William Williams Pantycelyn Biography

-William Williams Pantycelyn Biography and Poems.
-This is biographical information on William Williams Pantycelyn, one of the best poets of all time.
-This biography page also provides a link to poems written by Williams Pantycelyn, as well as, a video biography...if available.
+The biography of William Williams Pantycelyn.
+This page has biographical information on William Williams Pantycelyn, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 William Williams Pantycelyn (1717 – 11 January 1791), also known as Williams Pantycelyn and Pantycelyn, is generally acknowledged as Wales' most famous hymn writer.
 He was also one of the key leaders of the 18th century Welsh Methodist revival, along with Daniel Rowland and Howell Harris.
 As a poet and prose writer he is today considered to be one of Wales' greatest writers.
 The son of John Williams, a small farmer at Pantycelyn ("holly hollow"), his mother's name was Dorothy.
 His father died in 1742.
 The farm is located 4 miles from Llandovery in West Wales.
 As a boy he attended a non-conformist church (Welsh usage: chapel) at Cefnarthen.
 Later the family identified with the Calvinist doctrines and moved church.
 Later, after his conversion, Williams was a painstaking upholder of traditional Reformation doctrine in its Calvinist form and gave stern warnings against Arminianism, Arianism, Socinianism, Sandelmanism and other deviations (ref.p.7 G. T. Hughes)..
 Welsh poet and hymn writer